FrankWorldview/blockchain/Async.md

 # Asynchronous Operations in JavaScript

+## What are Asynchronous Operations?
+Asynchronous operations are tasks that start now but finish later, without blocking the rest of the program.
+They allow a program to continue running other tasks while waiting for results (e.g., network requests or blockchain calls).

+Start first, finish later — and don’t wait.

+Asynchronous = non-blocking execution.

 ## What is a Promise in JavaScript?
 A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Promises are a way to handle asynchronous operations more effectively than traditional callback functions, providing a clearer and more manageable approach.